asarvi/RBM_BM/README.md

 Training is conducted over 10 epochs, a balance between efficiency and performance.
 The learning rate was fine-tuned to 0.08 after experimentation, as it shows acceptable performance according to output(loss) graphs.
 For optimizer I used SGD.

 During the training, the model applies forward passes, loss calculations, backpropagation, and optimization, and after each epoch, results are printed as outputs, which can be seen after each cell runs in the code.
+### Experimentation and Results

 To evaluate the models, images of training samples and their corresponding generated samples are displayed.
-It was observed that the model more accurately generates digits composed of straight lines compared to those with curves, such as '0' and '6'.
+It was observed that the model more accurately generates digits composed of straight lines compared to those with curves, such as '2' and '8'.

 ## Implementation Details for Restricted Boltzmann Machine (RBM)